-The Neos SmartCam offers 90% of what you need from a security camera to protect your home indoors, but at less than a quarter of the price of similar cameras.
-This is why we have placed this security camera so high in our list.
-If you’re on the fence about getting a costlier smart camera, at least trying this as an entry-level option is a no-brainer – for £25, why wouldn't you get one?
+The Wyze Cam offers 90% of what you need from a security camera to protect your home indoors but at less than a quarter of the price of some similar cameras.
+This is why we have placed this security camera so high on our list.
+If you’re on the fence about getting a costlier smart camera, at least trying this as an entry-level option is a no-brainer – for $25, why wouldn't you get one?

 Here are the details: it captures 1080p HD footage, in the day or in the dark thanks to night vision, and all at a quality level that matches a lot of competitors.
 The field of view limit is 110 degrees, less than the best competitors out there, but that actually means sharper footage (with each pixel covering less of the view).